NoobProgramer6918/WinMatrix/Contribute.md

 ```
 https://github.com/NoobProgramer6918/WinMatrix
 ```
-   4. in target directory paste in the directory you want WinMatrix cloned into
+   4. in target directory paste in the directory you want WindowsMatrix cloned into

    5. and you're done
 to test the code install a c++ compiler like gcc/g++ or clang/clang++